 The caring profession of nursing was a perfect fit for Robbie; in mothercraft, aged care and later as a recreational therapist for dementia patients.
 I remember at one point she produced a little in-house magazine for elderly residents, recording their excursions.
 It was so heartwarming and funny.
 (Our school essays had always been highly praised, as opposed to our marks in maths .😨)

-Robbie has two wonderful children and is an adoring grandmother.
-In contrast, my partner and I are childless by choice.
-My working life has been more varied; in libraries, as a vocational trainer and ultimately in writing.
-Robbie eventually settled back in Tasmania, but travels a lot in outback Australia.
-I live in the NSW Blue Mountains, where I treasure my easy access to Sydney.
-As we have aged and each found our place in the world, sibling rivalries have long gone.
-The memories of our childhood, both good and bad, are increasingly precious.
+Robbie eventually settled back in Tasmania, but travels a lot around Australia.
+I live in the NSW Blue Mountains, where I treasure my easy access to Sydney, though I now rarely venture any further.
+As we have aged and each found our place in the world, sibling rivalries have long gone…. or have they?
+I may be trying to convince myself here. 😎

 Inevitably, as with sisters in most families, we share emotional scars and secrets never to be divulged.
 I suspect it is these that are the real basis of our continued, almost indefinable bond.